PatrykR01/First-Project/README.md

 3. Continue of learning querySelector. <br>
 4. Continue of learning eventListener. <br>
 5. Sill learning next and new components from SCSS. <br>
-6. Learned how to use classList. <br>
+6. Learned how to use classList and develop new features in Javascript.<br>
 <br><br>
 SUMMARY -> PROJECT JS <br>
 I have learned statement If.
 Still learning querySelectors, eventListeners and SCSS. <br>
 New thing that I learned is classList.<br>
 Showed me how much I have to learn still.
 <br><br>
 <br>
 If You want find my new projects that thet will show on my profile, come to Repositories section on my profile.
 More projects will be realese on december.